carpentries/carpentries.org-archive/_posts/2020/11/2020-11-29-2021-Carpentries-Executive-Council-Election.md

 </a>

-**Transparency statement:** Candidate 6 has rescinded their self-nomination..
+## Transparency statement

+Adam Hughes has rescinded his self-nomination.